explained for players

 What does diatonic mean?

-The steps of a diatonic scale are known by these names:
+The steps (also known as conjunct motion) of a diatonic scale are known by these names:

 • 1st – Tonic (key note)